Baron-von-Riedesel/Dos64-stub/src/Readme.txt

    - no dll references ("imports") are possible
    - base of image must be < 4 GB

+  There are 2 samples supplied, Mon64.asm and TestC.c.
+Mon64 allows to
-  There's a sample, Mon64.asm, supplied, that allows to display a few 64-bit resources.
+  display a few 64-bit resources.
 It also shows how the Int21 emulation installed by dos64stb is supposed to be used.
 It's possible to call other real-mode interrupts than int 21h - in this case one has to use DPMI function int 31h, ax=300h, directly.
+TestC, the second sample, just shows how C source may be used with the stub.
+TestC.mak is supplied, which creates the binary using MSVC ( and JWasm, needed to assemble the micro-printf implementation in printf.asm ).

   The 64-bit binary runs in ring 0, 64-bit protected-mode.
 The first 64 GB of memory are "identity mapped" by the stub.
 The memory that